 - Doctor Who:

-- "The Three Doctors", "The Five Doctors", "The Two Doctors", "Time Crash", "The Day of the Doctor" and at least once the Third Doctor ran into himself briefly due to a TARDIS malfunction (in "The Day of the Daleks").
-The Two Doctors even provides the page quote.
+- "The Three Doctors", "The Five Doctors", "The Two Doctors", "Time Crash" and "The Day of the Doctor".
+"The Two Doctors" even provides the page quote.

 - "The Three Doctors" is especially funny, as the title characters cannot stand each other.
 Two and Three bicker constantly, and One gets a wonderful dig at them both.

 - The Third Doctor ran into himself briefly due to a TARDIS malfunction in "Day of the Daleks".

 - Also happens in "The Big Bang".
 Especially notable because this time they're both the same (eleventh) incarnation.
 But then again, the future Doctor just got shot and the entire situation is already bad enough, so . . .

 - In the same episode young Amelia releases her future self from the Pandorica.
 Which older!Amy has been waiting in for nearly 2000 years.